YinDevStudio1878/YinDevStudio1878/README.md

-Hi, There!
-This is 'biliblippi' from DevStudio1878 👋
 🌱 About Me

 Hello!
 I'm 'biliblippi', currently residing in the vibrant city of Mississauga, Ontario, Canada, where I am pursuing my Honours Specialization in Computer Science at Western University.
 I bring with me a wealth of professional experience from my decade-long career in the banking sector, where I held various leadership roles, including branch management and corporate governance.
 At 35+, my journey represents a significant shift in my career trajectory, driven by a passion for technological innovation and problem-solving.
 I am currently on track to graduate in 2026, with a GPA of 3.9.